Make a Splash at These 9 Indoor Pools

 Mt.
 Scott Community Center Pool

-Parents love that toddlers can walk right into the pool themselves and can hang out in the super shallow end at the Mt.
-Scott Community Center Pool.
+Parents love that toddlers can walk right into the pool themselves and can hang out in the super shallow end here.
 Older children can also to venture deeper in their kiddie pool rather than tackling the grown-ups’ lane.
-As Portland family favorite, the entire family can have fun in the whirlpool or on the waterslides.
-Psst – We hear the swim instructors at Mt.
-Scott Pool are amazing too!
-Again, be sure to check the updated pool schedule to find the right time to swim!
+The entire family can have fun in the whirlpool, going around and around the lazy river or careening down the water slides.
+Be sure to check the updated pool schedule to find the right time to swim.

 Cost: $5.50/adults; $4.25/kids 13-17 and seniors; $3.75/kids 3-12; free for ages 2 and under.

 photo: Jim Parsley Community Center Allison M. via Yelp

 This community center is home to your usual rock climbing wall, basketball courts… and a super fun aquatic park!
 Go down the windy water slide, shoot some hoops at the basketball hoop, or stand underneath the water-dumping bucket and get soaked.
 They also have a zero-depth entry and plenty of shallow areas for little ones.
 You can even climb aboard a sunken ship right in the water.
 Check their website for their pool schedule.

 Cost: $4/adults; $3 for kids; $2.50/seniors; free for children 3 and under